-When it comes to scheduling out my days and getting out of #overwhelm, I find this method really handy.
-It's also a tool pretty much guaranteed to get me out of feeling stuck and sort out my projects.
+When it comes to scheduling out my days effectively and getting out of #overwhelm, I find this approach to un-scrambling my thoughts really handy.
+It's a fast-working tool pretty much guaranteed to help get me out of feeling stuck and sort out my projects.

 Let's face it: STUCK is just another way to say OVERWHELMED

 The Eisenhower Matrix (also sometimes referred to as the Urgent-Important Matrix or the Do-Decide-Delegate method) is a powerful tool for time management and, more specifically, for decision-making.

 Fun fact!
 It's named after Dwight D. Eisenhower – American army general, statesman, and 34th President of the United States -- who was known for being good at making tough decisions quickly.

 So he developed this system to help him prioritize tasks and make decisions more easily.
 He believed that great time management means being effective as well as efficient.